Saturday, May 4, 2024

 Forgive the dust in these photos.
 These models have been together for a while.

-The carriage took the bowl shape and filled in the gaps with black bricks, and I build a slightly higher arc around the back with an attachment for a black rubber LEGO hose to form a curved cauldron handle that resembled a carriage canopy with no fabric.
+The carriage took the bowl shape and filled in the gaps with black bricks, and I built a slightly higher arc around the back with an attachment for a black rubber LEGO hose to form a curved cauldron handle that resembled a carriage canopy with no fabric.
 Willa had a crystal ball on the front of both her Windship and the gyrocopter in "Witch's Magic Manor", so I followed suit with this unofficial third vehicle.

 "Witch's Magic Manor".